luwm/og/readme.txt

-Git is a version control system.
+hahaha Git is a version control system.
 Giet is free software.